remcokranenburg/engyn/README.md

 ## How do I run this?

+There is an experimental [download](https://bitbucket.org/Remco47/engyn/downloads/engyn-0.1.0-windows.zip) (80MB) available for Windows.
+Unzip it and play with two provided scenes: the default scene that is used in development to try things out, and the well-known Sponza Palace scene.
+A Vive works, but is not required.
+Your normal monitor will show the scene in cross-eyed 3D.

+## How do I build this?

 1. This program is written in Rust.
 You will need the latest nightly release, which can be obtained with [Rustup](https://rustup.rs/).
 If you're on Windows and you want VR support, choose the MSVC variant when you're installing Rust from Rustup.
 [More information about Windows](https://github.com/rust-lang-nursery/rustup.rs#working-with-rust-on-windows)